afrisiringo/Covid19-ExlporatoryDataAnalysisUsingSqlServer/README.md

-# COVID-19 : Exlporatory Data Analysis Using SQL Server
+# COVID-19 : Exploratory Data Analysis Using SQL Server

 ## Overview
 This project is an exploratory data analysis (EDA) of COVID-19 deaths and vaccination data using SQL Server.
 The analysis aims to uncover insights and patterns related to COVID-19 cases, deaths, and vaccination rates across various countries and continents.